 To achieve such an integrated view on the metaorganism, our consortium will focus on three main themes:

-Host-microbe cross talk in the early metazoan taxa Porifera and anthozoan Cnidaria
+Host-microbe cross talk in three marine taxa (Porifera, Cnidaria and teleost fish)

 Microbiota-host interactions at the base of the metazoan tree